 Because young kids may not easily articulate that their senses of smell and taste aren’t normal, our experts believe that the loss of smell and taste in kids may be vastly underreported.

 “If a significant percentage of children have COVID-19 but don’t have symptoms and your child says, ‘Mom and dad, this milk doesn’t taste right,’ it’s easy to write this off as something like picky eating that day or even spoiled milk,” pediatric ear, nose and throat doctor Kenny Chan, MD, explains.
 He’s started an olfactory training clinic and research study to investigate whether children who have lost their taste and smell can retrain these senses.

 A story in the Colorado Sun explains how olfactory training works, and what our experts are looking for.

 Published studies so far estimate 5% to 9% of children who contracted COVID experience olfactory disruption.
 “We want to understand the olfactory effect of COVID in children,” Dr. Chan says.
 “It will be an important part of shedding light on this virus impacting the world.”

-Nationwide, 4,196 children have had MIS-C and 37 have died as of June 28, according to the Centers for Disease Control and Prevention.
-In Colorado, more than 100 children have been diagnosed with MIS-C. It takes time for the CDC to investigate and confirm these cases, which means these numbers are likely an undercount.
+Nationwide as of November 30, more than 5,500 children have had MIS-C and more than 50 have died, according to the Centers for Disease Control and Prevention.
+In Colorado, almost 150 children have been diagnosed with MIS-C. It takes additional time for the CDC to investigate and confirm these cases, which means these numbers are likely an undercount.